-Thanks to all of our faculty and staff who have been working so hard to deliver the high quality we expect from CU Denver!
-While the world around us has changed dramatically since March 2020, your commitment to your colleagues, to students, and to the community remains unparalleled.
+Thank you to all of our faculty and staff who have continued to deliver the high quality work that makes CU Denver exceptional.
+While the world around us has changed dramatically, your commitment to your colleagues, to students, and to the community remains unparalleled.

-We are preparing for a limited return to campus this fall, consistent with guidelines from the Colorado Department of Public Health and Environment and the Colorado Department of Higher Education.
-We’ve put in place comprehensive safety protocols for on-campus operations, including the nearly 700 classes that will have on-campus instruction this fall.
+Through careful planning, we have enabled a limited return to campus consistent with guidelines from the Colorado Department of Public Health and Environment and the Colorado Department of Higher Education.
+We have put in place comprehensive safety protocols for on-campus operations, particularly for the nearly 700 classes that have components of on-campus instruction.
 Schools/colleges, student services and resource units, and central administrative units will operate according to approved Unit Safe Return Plans that minimize the spread of COVID-19 while allowing the unit to appropriately serve its constituencies.

-Many of our faculty and staff will continue to work remotely this fall.
+Many of our faculty and staff will continue to work remotely for the time being.
 If you are planning to return to campus, please follow these steps:

 For information including employee resources, websites, and forms, visit Human Resources and scroll to COVID-19 Resources.
 For employees with concerns about returning to campus due to underlying medical conditions that either they have, or someone in their household has, fill out a workplace adjustment form.